-Key Information - for explanatory notes, see Appendix A

-Policy consultation period 1 November 2021 to 7 January 2022

-Policy determined on 11 February 2022

-Policy contact name and position

-Amendments after determination 1 -

-Department for Education calco ب م طمعین میا 070.0440

-Department for Education schoo number 878-2448

-Age range 4 to 11

-Type of school Community primary school

-Admissions authority Devon County Council

-Normal round intake Reception

-Published Admission Number 20 60

-Priority for children to another se Teignmouth Community School, Exeter Road 1

-Priority for children from another setting No

-Designated religious character No

-Admissions catchment area Yes - see below

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form า Yes - only to be used for the exceptional need criterion.
-See below

-Key Dates Normal round

-When to apply 15 Novem ber 2022 to the National Closing Date which is 15 January 2023

-Decision National Offer Date which is 17 April 2023

-When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2

-Deadline to submit appeal 31 May 2023

-Deadline to hear appeal 28 July 202 233

-Key Dates In-Year admission •

-ne 2023 for Year Groups 1 to 6

-ptember 2023 for Reception

-Decision within 10 school days of an application

-When to submit appeal from 20 school days after refusal

-school days of the form being submitted

-O • · · · · · · · · · · · · · · · · · · ·
+Vov information - January A P. A Key information.
+For glossary and e explanatory notes, see Appendix A. nk to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 9 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Stuart Ludford, Headteacher Amendments after determination Department for Education school number 878-2448 Age range 4 to 11 primary school Early Years provision 1 No Type of school Community Admissions authority Devon County Council Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 60 Priority for children to another setting 2 Teignmouth Community School, Exeter Road Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
+Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision from 1 September 2025 for Reception within 15 school days of an application In-year decision When to submit appeal within 15 school days of an application